 Often inspired by contemporary and historical events, Brooklyn-based artist SWOON engages with social and environmental issues in order to provoke thought and initiate social change.
 Besides her life-sized, cut-out, wheat paste prints and paper cutouts of everyday people, SWOON successfully deals with large-scale figurative installations as well.
-For her current exhibition at the Brooklyn Museum, titled “Swoon: Submerged Motherlands”, SWOON’s monumental site-specific installation in the fifth-floor rotunda gallery deals with the problems of
+For her current exhibition at the Brooklyn Museum, titled “Swoon: Submerged Motherlands”, SWOON’s monumental site-specific installation in the fifth-floor rotunda gallery deals with the problems of climate change.

 The installation centers on a monumental, over 18 meters high, sculptural tree featuring SWOON’s signature prints and drawings, cut-paper foliage and raft sculptures.
 It reflects on the loss of homelands inspired by Doggerland, a landmass that once connected Great Britain and Europe and that was destroyed by a tsunami 8,000 years ago.
 It also touches on the loss of loved ones.

 SWOON’s magical tree rises into the Museum’s dome, reviving the entire space and leaving spectators breathless.
 The installation is on view through August 24, 2014.
 COMPLEX Magazine had the opportunity to talk with the artist about her current exhibition at the Brooklyn Museum and we present you the interview in its entirety.

 COMPLEX: What do you have planned for the Brooklyn Museum?

 I'm building this tree sculpture, which is the central anchor point for this room, the rotunda of the Brooklyn museum.
 It’s on the fifth floor, this immense room, and I wanted to create a piece that responded to it.
 We brought back these raft sculptures, which had been done on the Hudson River and the Adriatic Sea, and now they’re having a final moment in this larger installation.